 Frequently Asked Questions

-Where will I receive my massage treatment?Our office is located at 76 Eastern Blvd (gray octagon building).
-The entrance is located around back (Entrance #2).
+Where will I receive my massage treatment?Our office is located at 730 Hebron Avenue in Glastonbury.
+Our office is nestled in with Glastonbury Cryotherapy.
 It is the goal of any qualified massage therapist to make you feel comfortable and at ease.
 The room in which your massage takes place is optimized to this end, and you may enjoy soft background music to help you relax on the specialized and comfortable table you’ll be laying on.